claes/homeassistant-portableservice/README.txt

 build-ha-machine.sh: This script should be run first and it will downloaded the neccessary packages into a machines directory, where later Home Assistance will be installed.
+This script assumes it is run on an OpenSUSE host but can probably be adjusted for other distributions.
+If zypper is installed on the host, it is probably fine to run it also on a host of another distribution.

 Once this has completed, you should run: